remy-peyre/my_blog/README.md

 #### To create a admin:

-U have to create an account with "remcos75" as username=>"pseudo"
+U have to create an account with

+"remcos75" as username=>"pseudo"
+And "remcos75" as password=>"mot de passe"

 #### Create a directory config, with a file config.yml